sepandhaghighi/art/.github/CONTRIBUTING.md

 	- Add your name under `# Other Contributors #` section
 10. Submit a pull request into `dev` (please complete the pull request template)

+⚠️ If you want to suggest fonts and arts, visit [this issue](https://github.com/sepandhaghighi/art/issues/59)

 ## Font